Bealby/lisa-fairfield/README.md

 **Fixed**

-- Content in Bio page was justified but spacing became to large and inconsistant on mobile devies.
+- Content in Bio page was justified but spacing became too large and inconsistant on mobile devies.
 A `@media(min-width:510px)` was used to set content to `text-align:initial` on mobile devices only.
 Justified content was not implmented on tablet